niklas2165/customer-support-crew/README.md

 ### 3.1 Model Evaluation

-- **During Training:**
-  The training script generates a detailed classification report that includes precision, recall, and F1-scores for each intent class.
-This helps in identifying potential class imbalances and areas where the model may need improvement.

-- **Test-Train Split:**
-  The dataset is split into training and testing sets to reliably measure model performance and ensure that the classifier generalizes well to unseen data.
+- **Training Time Metrics:**
+  The classifier’s accuracy is evaluated using a test/train split and `sklearn`'s classification report.

+- **Class Distribution Awareness:**
+  Performance metrics per intent help identify class imbalance and optimize templates or thresholds accordingly.

 ### 3.2 Runtime Monitoring

-- **Logging:**
+- **Agent-Level Logging:**
-  Each agent logs key events (e.g., data ingestion, intent classification, urgency scoring) using Python’s logging module, providing immediate feedback and aiding in debugging.
+  All key steps are logged using `logging`, with output visible locally and in GitHub Actions logs.

-- **Frontend Dashboard:**
+- **Frontend Audit Trail:**
-  The static HTML page (`docs/index.html`) acts as a simple dashboard, displaying the latest log entries to monitor daily operations.
+  `index.html` acts as an audit dashboard that’s updated every day with one new processed email.

-- **Database Records:**
+- **Data Provenance:**
-  All processed emails are stored in the SQLite database, offering a historical record that can be analyzed for trends and performance issues.
+  Every processed email is logged in `support_emails.db`, allowing downstream analysis of trends, misclassifications, and re-training opportunities.

 ### 3.3 CI/CD Monitoring

-- **GitHub Actions Logs:**
+- **Live Logs:**
-  Each scheduled run is logged in GitHub Actions, allowing for monitoring of execution, detection of failures, and troubleshooting of errors.

-- **Version Control:**
-  Changes to the frontend are committed and pushed automatically, ensuring that the system's state is reproducible and well-documented.

-### 3.4 Future Enhancements

-- **Advanced Dashboarding:**
-  Consider integrating tools like Grafana or Kibana for visualizing performance metrics over time.
+  Every scheduled run is visible in GitHub Actions with full stdout logs (enabled via `StreamHandler(sys.stdout)` in `daily_pipeline.py`).

-- **Alerting Mechanisms:**
+- **Change Tracking:**
-  Implement alerts (via email or messaging platforms) to notify the team of pipeline failures or performance degradation.

-- **Feedback Loop for Model Retraining:**
-  Utilize historical performance data to trigger periodic retraining or fine-tuning of the classifier, ensuring that the model adapts to evolving data trends.
+  Git commits to the updated frontend serve as version-controlled records of pipeline activity.

 ---

 ## 4. Conclusion

-This project demonstrates a complete, modular pipeline for automating customer support email processing.
-By integrating data ingestion, model training, agent-based orchestration, API deployment, and CI/CD automation, the system provides an end-to-end solution that is robust and scalable.

-The evaluation and monitoring strategy ensures that both immediate feedback (via logs and a simple dashboard) and long-term system health (through CI/CD and database records) are maintained.
-This modular design not only meets the current requirements but also offers a clear path for future enhancements, including integration with advanced NLP models and true multi-agent orchestration frameworks.
+This pipeline automates daily customer support by combining ML, automation, and monitoring in one modular system.
+The orchestration simulates multi-agent workflows, while the integration of a live API, GitHub Actions, and GitHub Pages ensures full reproducibility and visibility.

+The system is stable, extensible, and provides a strong foundation for future enhancements including:
+- Retrieval-Augmented Generation (RAG)
+- Full LLM-powered response generation
+- Feedback-driven model retraining

 ---

 ## 5. Live Demo and Access

-- **API Endpoint:**
+- **API Endpoint (Render):**
   [https://customer-support-crew.onrender.com/new_email](https://customer-support-crew.onrender.com/new_email)

 - **Frontend Dashboard (GitHub Pages):**